Nov 24, 2009

 Where did the idea come from?

 The idea came to me in October 2009, on Cannery Row, when the manager of a local business mentioned that they were seeking ways to increase their business.
 They were starting a “half-off Fridays” program.
-That inspired my idea of cyclists and businesses showing their mutual support for one another, and for HER/Mother Earth, through a HER Helmet Thursdays program.
+That inspired my idea of cyclists and businesses showing their mutual support for one another, and for HER/Mother Earth, through the HER Helmet Thursdays project.

 When did HER Helmet Thursdays start?